archway-network/archway-docs/docs/overview/glossary.md

 ## Remote Procedure Call (RPC)

-A RPC is a process that allows for the remote communication between servers and applications in different locations.
+An RPC is a process that allows for the remote communication between servers and applications in different locations.
 This process allows for an application or dapp to interact and receive data about a blockchain via a server node.

 <!-- S -->

 ## Smart Contract

 A smart contract is a program deployed on a blockchain that automatically executes upon defined conditions such as a transaction between two users.
-These programs provide trust and efficiency to transactions as third party are not required to be involved to process and complete any requests.
+These programs provide trust and efficiency to transactions as a third party is not required to be involved to process and complete any requests.

 ## Staking